TikTok's Face-Cupping Trend Gave Me The Best Glow Ever

 Advertisement

-I opted for the Skin Gym Facial Cupping Set, which includes two medium-size facial cups (for cheeks, chin, and forehead) and two micro-cups, which perform better around the nose, eyes and lips.
+I opted for the Skin Gym Facial Cupping Set, which includes two medium-size facial cups (for cheeks, chin, and forehead) and two micro-cups, which perform better around the nose, eyes, and lips.
 Facial cupping works best when combined with skin-care products so that the cups can slide across the skin without any friction.
 I found it's actually quite difficult to use the cups without product, as they keep popping off my skin.
 Layering up with moisturizer, serum, or facial oil means they can do their job with ease.

 Facial oils seem to be a popular product to work with on TikTok, but Dr. Liakas mentions they could clog pores and spread bacteria if you're prone to breakouts.
 He likes vitamin C serums for facial cupping, but says hyaluronic acid serums are also an option and are beneficial for all skin types.
 You could also use a moisturizer for more slip.
 I have oily, acne-prone skin, so I chose a lightweight serum: Farmacy Very Cherry Bright 15% Clean Vitamin C Serum.
 A little goes a long way to create a slick base on the skin.